UK retail trends 2025: Innovations reshaping the high street and beyond

 Digital wallets are steadily gaining traction, with projections indicating that by 2026, 60% of the global population will use them.
 However, payment preferences vary regionally: 70% of consumers in the Asia-Pacific region prefer e-wallets, while debit and credit cards remain dominant in North America, Latin America, Europe, and the MENA region.

-This variety in payment preferences has sparked innovative payment solutions.
-In particular, Open Banking payments have become increasingly popular in the UK.
-Solutions like Wonderful's One App allow businesses to collect fast bank payments via QR codes for in-store purchases and secure payment links for online transactions.
+This variety in payment preferences has sparked innovations in payment solutions.
+In particular, Open Banking payments are becoming popular in the UK.
+Solutions like the One App by Wonderful allow businesses to collect fast bank payments via QR codes for in-store purchases and secure payment links for online transactions.
 Wonderful’s model also ensures quick settlements and enhances payment security by eliminating traditional card fees, which can erode merchant margins, all for just £9.99 per month for up to 1,000 transactions.
 This approach addresses three key challenges for retailers: cost predictability, cash flow management, and fraud reduction.
 The app’s comprehensive dashboard and simple design equip retailers with the insights needed to optimise their payment strategies.

-The rise of resale: Giving things a second life
+The resale revolution: Giving products a second life

 Luxury resale goes mainstream